 Will the local authority automatically pay for transport to a school named in the Education, Health and care (EHC) plan?

 Not necessarily, this will depend on whether your child can reasonably be expected to walk to the school and whether there is a nearer suitable school.

 Where you disagree with the local authority about the suitability of a school named in a final EHC plan you can appeal to the SEND Tribunal

-The Home to School Travel and Transport Guidance (paras 34 and 35) defines suitable travel arrangements and include:
+The Home to School Travel and Transport Guidance (Section 3) defines suitable travel arrangements and includes: